jaybfn/fx_analytics/README.md

 ## Features

 - **ETL Process**: Extracts trading data from the MT5 terminal, transforms it for analysis, and loads it into a CSV file.
-- **GitHub Integration**: Pushes the updated CSV to the repository, ensuring data is always up-to-date.
 - **Streamlit Dashboard**: Displays key performance metrics, including:
   - Daily wins and losses.
   - Traded commodities breakdown.
-  - Profit and loss amounts.
+  - Profit gains and losses.
-  - Daily and overall growth percentages.
+  - Daily and overall portfolio growth.
-- **Pip Package**: The repository also contains scripts to build a pip package for easy distribution and installation.
+  - Commissions paid.
+  - Daily and Total Trades executed.
+  - Weekly and Monthly gains.

 ## Prerequisites
+- Operating System: Windows (Tested on Windows 11)
 - MT5 terminal installed on a Windows machine.
-- Python >= 3.11 environment with necessary packages (refer to `requirements.txt` for a detailed list).
+- Python >= 3.11 environment with necessary packages.

 ## Setup and Usage
 1. Create a Conda Environment: